Sweet Dreaming 3:370:00/3:37

 What is the most useless talent you have?

 I can mimic aircraft noises.
 Think beatboxing but not... just aircraft sounds.
 As a kid I would draw airplanes for hours and I would mimic their sounds while I drew.
 Even today I can hear a sound an airplane makes (ie. engine noise) and mimic it almost perfectly.
+I can also make my throat look like a frog.

 Do you sing in the shower?
 What songs?